ozimmortal/commits/README.md

  -- The thought police want to suppress freedom of thought  Wed Jan  8 11:00:25 2025

  -- People only get jealous when they care.
 Wed Jan  8 12:00:25 2025

+ -- For me, money is not my definition of success.
+Inspiring people is a definition of success  Wed Jan  8 13:00:22 2025